ecds/namedropper-oxygen/README.rst

 -----

-See **HOWTO-RELEASE** for instructions on releasing or updating the user- installable Oxygen add-on.
+See `HOWTO-RELEASE`_ for instructions on releasing or updating the user- installable Oxygen add-on.

+.. _HOWTO-RELEASE: HOWTO-RELEASE.rst